 After removing the cap’n, you are ready to enter Freehold’s main island through the long bridge into The Rum Quarter.
 At this point, depending on the week, you will come across one of three different events needed to ally yourself with a pirate faction for the upcoming battle with the Council o’ Captains.
 If you see the dog Murphy, you’ll need to follow him around and snatch the keys from his mouth to free Otis and join Captain Jolly of the Cutwater Corsairs.
 Should there be a number of highlighted vulpera instead, the entire party must share a drink of Bilge Rat Brew to become allied with Captain Eudora and the Bilge Rats.
 Finally, if there are two Blacktooth Knuckledusters attacking a nearby target dummy, you must begin a brawl with them–that will also attract four additional enemies–to become a member of the Blacktooth Brawlers led by Captain Raoul.
 Once properly allied and outfitted with your new pirate hats–turning certain trash mobs friendly in the process–follow the path down to the Court of Crossbones where the Council o’ Captains reside.

 - Vermin Trapper; this vulpera will be accompanied by a number of Soggy Shiprats that apply Scabrous Bite to reduce healing received.
-Beyond that, Rat Traps will be lain at everyone’s feet; their root and bleed cannot be removed with Tiger’s Lust if trapped.
+Beyond that, Rat Traps will be lain at everyone’s feet; their root and bleed can be removed with Tiger’s Lust if trapped as of patch 8.1.

 - Irontide Oarsman; their Sea Spout (interruptible) will cause geysers to erupt from beneath the entire party.